theblockstalk/eosio-contracts/README.md

 ### polymorphism_shapes

-How not to create polymorphic structures in the EOSIO database
+How NOT to create polymorphic structures in the EOSIO database (see variants_shapes for a correct solution)

 ### variants_shapes

 Using variants to store different shapes in the EOSIO database